 That last requirement places some constraints on what data structures are optimal.
 For most applications, the optimal priority queue is based on a binary heap.
-However, because elements move around fairly randomly in memory as part of the binary heap operations, the act of finding an element to remove it later is $\mathcal{O}(N)$ , which is unacceptable when you have to check for subsequent potential collisions after every collision is processed.
+However, because elements move around fairly randomly in memory as part of the binary heap operations, the act of finding an element to remove it later is O(N), which is unacceptable when you have to check for subsequent potential collisions after every collision is processed.
 Other standard priority queue data structures like Fibonacci heaps have actual nodes, which can be threaded through with links that allow one to find the potential collisions involving any particular particle in O(1) time.
 Due to the nature of collisions, this O(1) performance can also be achieved using a bucket priority queue where again each node is threaded through with links to other potential collisions that involve the same particle.
 Assuming that collisions are roughly uniformly distributed in time, and that the number of collisions from one time step to the next is fairly consistent, the bucket priority queue can provide a fairly simple structure with optimal performance.
-Figure 1.10 shows an illustration of what a bucket priority queue for collision simulations looks like.